Commercial Pilot Licence

 - Examiner fees and licence issue fees, these can be found on the CAA Scheme of Charges document, by clicking here.

-Having taken all these costs into account a CPL dependant upon your location and choice of school can cost between £6000 and £8000, this of course would be with the minimum 25 hours of training and for students that don’t already hold an Instrument Rating.
+Having taken all these costs into account a CPL dependant upon your location and choice of school can cost between £6000 and £8000, this of course would be with the minimum 25 hours of training and for students that don’t already hold an Instrument Rating, in which case you would be able to reduce the price above by up to £1000.